CELINE FEI

 Research Papers

-1. What Drives Racial Minorities to Use Fintech Lending? invited submission
+What Drives Racial Minorities to Use Fintech Lending?
+R&R Journal of Financial and Quantitative Analysis (JFQA)

 Abstract: Using a national sample of Paycheck Protection Program restaurants, I find evidence of a more negative minority-non-minority rating gap for fintech lenders, which suggests taste-based discrimination of Becker (1957).
 To quantify various channels' magnitude, I estimate an empirical matching model where I find that fintech-minority matches generate more value than other matches.
 Moreover, this fintech-minority additional value channel is the most important channel in explaining racial disparities in fintech usage.
 Disabling this channel reduces minority borrowers' usage of fintech by approximately 70%.
 Disabling lending relationships and bank branch channels only reduces minority borrowers' usage of fintech by less than 2%.

-3. Can Government Foster the Development of Venture Capital?, R&R
+Can Government Foster the Development of Venture Capital?

 Journal Referees